Agenda

 TRACK: SCALING LOAD FLEXIBILITY

-Batteries Across the Board: Scaling Residential and C&I Customers
+Batteries Across the Board: Best Practices in Residential Program Design

-As battery adoption continues to grow—with residential batteries increasing 132% year-over-year—utilities are expanding their battery storage programs, creating new opportunities to deliver flexible capacity when and where the grid needs it most.
-This session will explore how utilities are integrating batteries into their residential and commercial and industrial (C&I) load flexibility programs—and addressing distinct program design and operational considerations for these two very different customer segments.
-Learn how your peers are approaching program design and deployment, OEM and third-party owned (TPO) asset mix, customer engagement, incentive structures and more in their recent program implementations.
+As battery adoption continues to grow, utilities are expanding their battery storage programs, creating new opportunities to deliver flexible capacity when and where the grid needs it most.
+This session will explore how utilities are integrating batteries into their residential programs—and addressing distinct program design and operational considerations.
+Learn how your peers are approaching program design and deployment, customer engagement, incentive structures and more in their recent program implementations.

 Baseline Ballroom East